ImanovFuad/Python/Usage-examples.md

 # Create global OWM object
 Use your OWM API key if you have one (read [here](http://openweathermap.org/appid) on how to obtain an API key).
+By default, if you don't specify which API subscription type you want to use, a free-subscription OWM global object is instantiated:

     >>> API_key = 'G097IueS-9xN712E'
     >>> owm = OWM(API_key)